njustesen/TRTS/starcraft/protoss.md

 ### Pylon

 Powers all buildings in an area.
-If buildings loose power thay cannot produce, research, or deploy until they regain power.
+If buildings loose power thay cannot do anything until they regain power.
 Gives +1 Supply.

 ### Photon Cannon